The short answer to how long does it take to grill corn? It takes 15-20 minutes to grill corn.

 You want the freshest corn available for grilled corn.
 Corn that is in season and picked as near to grilling as possible is ideal.
 The color of the kernels is unimportant, but you want sweet-smelling ears that are firm when pushed and free of charred tassels.
 Otherwise, simply choose what works best for you.

-When buying corn on the cob, the simplest approach to identify the best ears is to peel back the husks a little and peep at the kernels.
+When buying corn on the cob, the simplest approach to identify the best ears is peering back the husks a little and peering at the kernels.
 However, you won’t be able to thoroughly shuck 20 ears of corn at the supermarket if you only want to buy five.
 Start by looking for the best ears of corn: